QubesOS/qubes-doc/user/downloading-installing-upgrading/upgrade/upgrade-to-r4_0.md

 7. If your backup verifies successfully, proceed to the next section.
    If it does not, **stop**.
-   Go back and repeat the backup steps, review the documentation, and ask for [help].
+   Go back and repeat the backup steps, review the documentation, and ask for [help](/support/).

 Install R4.0
 ------------